omkarcloud/botasaurus/advanced.md

 ### How to control the maximum number of browsers and requests running at any point of time?

-To control the maximum number of browsers and requests running simultaneously, open `backend/scrapers.py` and use the `Server.set_rate_limit` method as follows:
+To control the maximum number of browsers and requests running simultaneously, open `backend/scrapers.py` and call the `Server.set_rate_limit` method as follows:

 ```python